Chapter 1:

 “As a Magical Girl, you must keep the existence of the Magical World a secret.
 Never let people know.
 You’ll be an urban legend, a dream, something seen only by children and kind souls.”

-The birth of Magical Girl Rinrin, and the starts of our long nights patrolling the rooftops, looking for Emergences.
+The birth of Magical Girl Rinrin, and the start of our long nights patrolling the rooftops, looking for Emergences, fighting shadows, and defending the innocent.

 Please sign in to leave a comment.